SELab-2/Dr-Trottoir-4/readme/api-endpoints.md

 > Get a list of URL's to all users in the database

 TODO: perhaps it would be more wise to define `all_students`, `all_superstudents` ...
 According to the authorization rights of the logged in user, the user might fetch `all_students`, but not `all_superstudents`
+However, we can also change the view depending on the authorization level of the requester

 ### Post

 TODO: figure out how this will work with auth.
 I am guessing an admin needs to create an account for a superstudent, a superstudent or admin for a student ...

+Perhaps we could do something like this:
+Everyone can make a user account, but won't be able to do much (except perhaps fill in more info, see the welcome page, ... ).
+Then a superstudent/admin could give the right permissions / role to that user
+*To be continued ...*

 | Parameter    |
 |--------------|